-1. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
+1. Students who fail to achieve full admission after the completion of two Flex Terms or nine graduate hours will be dismissed from the program.
+2. Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
 Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program.
-2. Students who earn a grade of "D" or "F" in any one class will be dismissed from the program.
+3. Students who earn a grade of "D" or "F" in any one class will be dismissed from the program.